-Recently a reader named Lisa asked me about tax deductions for employees who work from home.
+Recently, a reader named Lisa asked me about tax deductions for employees who work from home.
 Here is Lisa’s question:

-My husband will begin working from home 3 days per week beginning at the end of this mth and will need to travel to his company’s site the other 2 days.
+My husband will begin working from home 3 days per week beginning at the end of this month and will need to travel to his company’s site the other 2 days.
 Can you please provide any information that may be helpful when tax season comes?
-I am wondering will he be able to write off some expenses he incurrs while working from home such as internet, phone etc.
+I am wondering will he be able to write off some expenses he incurs while working from home such as internet, phone etc.

 Home Office Deduction

 To my surprise, an employee who works from home can, under certain circumstances, qualify for the home office deduction.
 That being said, based on my research, I suspect must employees who work from home will NOT qualify for this deduction.

 The definitive guide to the home office deduction is IRS Publication 587–Business Use of Your Home (pdf).
 To qualify for this deduction if you are self-employed, you must use your home: